Call Us

 In school, they might not listen or participate in lessons, and appear to be preoccupied.

 If parents are concerned their child might have OCD, they should contact their GP for advice, which may lead to a referral to an appropriate specialist.
-Dr van Zwanenberg says, “OCD is treatable and it is such a relief for the young person and family when they recover.”
+Dr van Zwanenberg says: “OCD is treatable and it's such a relief for the young person and family when they recover.”

 Dr van Zwanenberg suggests that parents, set boundaries but be flexible in their routine.

 Parents should make sure they take time to talk to their children.
-Dr van Zwanenberg says, “Many children don’t understand the depth of their own emotions and it’s important to help them realise why they are feeling this way.
-Point out these emotions to them when you see them, name the emotions and explain why they are feeling like this.
+Dr van Zwanenberg says: “Many children don’t understand the depth of their own emotions and it’s important to help them realise why they're feeling this way.
+Point out these emotions to them when you see them, name the emotions and explain why they're feeling like this.
 This will help them manage their emotions in a healthy way.”

-It is important to listen carefully to your child, and not dismiss anything that they might say, she says.
+It's important to listen carefully to your child, and not dismiss anything they might say, she says.

-However, it can be useful to distract younger children, if they are crying, and to help them think about other, more positive, thoughts.
+However, it can be useful to distract younger children, if they're crying, and to help them think about other, more positive, thoughts.

 There are things that teachers can also do to help children in their class with OCD, or those with similar symptoms to the condition such as anxiety.

-PHSE lessons and tutor group sessions can also be used as an opportunity to have discussions about mental health.
-Encouraging children to talk about the last time they felt worries or anxious and what they did to overcome can help them to develop coping strategies.
+Personal, social, health and economic (PHSE) lessons and tutor group sessions can also be used as an opportunity to have discussions about mental health.
+Encouraging children to talk about the last time they felt worried or anxious and what they did to overcome it, can help them to develop coping strategies.

 Can't find what you're looking for?